The best way to understand internal cerebral vein anatomy (and, actually, any venous anatomy) is to:

 Another one — this looks kind of unhealthy though.
 Congested — not sure this is a DVA.
 Plus the opening into the anterior cranial fossa venous system (*) Perhaps Sturge-Weber?

-Now, the embryology of this is a bit interesting.
+Now, the embryology of this is a bit intem resting.
 We believe that ICVs form early — prior to the expansion of the cortex.
-DVAs like the onese above must somehow form after the whole germinal layer migration phase takes place.
+DVAs like the ones above must somehow form after the whole germinal layer migration phase takes place.
 Somehow all of those subependymal veins have lost access to the ICV afterward.
 Let me know if you have any good ideas — email@example.com

 Bithalamic drainage — DVA?